milk-chocolate/backend-test/README.md

 ## Final considerations

+* We must be able to run your solution.
+* Make sure you add a README file.
+* If we cannot run the solution it will affect your evaluation.
 * We recommend you do not spend more than 6 hours on this problem.
 * If you do not implement all scenarios that is OK.